 Ruby’s Shack is located on the bluff overlooking Crystal Cove Beach.
 Since the mid-1940’s the Shake Shack has been a favorite stop for both locals and tourist.
-Before Ruby’s took over the place was known as the Date Shack and its signature drink was date shakes.
+Before Ruby took over the place was known as the Date Shack and its signature drink was date shakes.

 Food and drinks (especially the shakes) are excellent.
 Pricing is affordable and the view is priceless.
 Weekends this place gets busy.
 Customers drive in, bike in, and walk into the Crystal Cove Shake Shack.

-Shake Shack History
+Date Shack History

 For most of its life, it was called the Date Shack serving monkey flips and date shakes.
-In 1989, state officials canceled longtime owner Virginia McKinney’s lease and had plans to demolish the building in order to widen Coast Highway.
+In 1989, state officials canceled longtime owner Virginia McKinney’s lease and had plans to demolish the building to widen Coast Highway.

 The Shack was saved and Corona Del Mar tavern owner Arden Flamson who took over operation of the shack.
 Today the shack is run by Ruby Restaurant Group.
 Serving burgers, snacks, and sandwiches.